This article includes links that we may receive compensation for if you click, at no cost to you.

 2. Analyze Your Expenses and Look for Reoccuring Ways to Save

 Once you have your monthly budget in order, start to look for new ways to save.
-It’s commonplace to suggest reducing expenses such as dining out or spending money on clothes.
+It’s a commonplace to suggest reducing expenses such as dining out or spending money on clothes.

 And I totally agree.
 Those are excellent places to cut back.